camelcc/PatriciaTrie/README.md

 ## pt.compress

 Introduce the compressing steps preparing for binary format.
+The dictionary compressing part is refer the AOSP v2 encoder.

+- Testing #2
+  The output file is around 1.3MB.